Everyone talks about how payday lending needs to change. Does it really need to? Cashfloat answers these questions and more…

 Payday loans are financial tools available to help cover unexpected expenses that weren’t in the budget.
 The money then comes out of your next paycheck, giving you a chance to plan your budget around it.
 It’s covering the expense now but paying for it later, when you have the money.

 So payday loans aren’t intrinsically a bad product.
-They make sense financially, working out cheaper than going into overdraft – and the facts prove this!
+They can make sense financially.
+For example, it can work out cheaper in very specific situations, like an expensive UNAUTHORISED overdraft – and the facts prove this!
 The people taking out payday loans aren’t unemployed or irresponsible teens – they are young professionals who have calculated that a payday loan is the best solution for them at that point.
 If that’s the case, they why are payday loans painted in such a negative light?

 Why Don’t People Like Payday Loans?